paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-094-organic-certification.md

 **(b) Composition of Board** The Board shall be composed of 15 members, of which—

-(1) four shall be individuals who own or operate an organic farming operation;
+(1) four shall be individuals who own or operate an organic farming operation, or employees of such individuals;

-(2) two shall be individuals who own or operate an organic handling operation;
+(2) two shall be individuals who own or operate an organic handling operation, or employees of such individuals;

-(3) one shall be an individual who owns or operates a retail establishment with significant trade in organic products;
+(3) one shall be an individual who owns or operates a retail establishment with significant trade in organic products, or an employee of such individual;

 (4) three shall be individuals with expertise in areas of environmental protection and resource conservation;